jwgrenning/tddec-code/README.md

 -----------------
 For eclipse users
 -----------------
-    Here's how to load the projects into eclipse:

-    1) Install eclipse/cdt
-    2) Select the /path/to/code/root directory as the workspace
-    3) Import each project using:
-        File/Import.../General/Existing Project into Workspace
-    4) Browse, but do not change the directory.
-Accept the directory
-    5) The projects will be list, accept them.
-    6) Enjoy
+You should be able to import the whoel directory tree as a project.
+Make sure to use the options for a makefile project.
+You do not want eclipse managing this unit test build for you.

 -----------------------
 For visual studio users
 -----------------------
 The ".dsp" and ".dsw" files provided for Visual Studio version 6 are likely out of date.
+VisualStudion usually can upgrade those.
+If not and you are knowledgable about VS you should be able to get the code to build without a lot of trouble.

+You'll want to first build CppUTest and then define CPPUTEST_HOME in your environment variables.
+VS must be restarted for it to see CPPUTEST_HOME.
+You may have to adjust how the book code test projects reference the library holding CppUTest.
+Get code-t0 to work first, then the others will be easier.

-    I may work on this.
-If you want to make Visual Studio support files for some or all of the projects, please fork the repo make the changes and send me a pull request.
+If you want to make Visual Studio support files for all the projects, please fork the repo make the changes and send me a pull request.

 6) Reading the code